 Edward Gorsuch Sought His Former Slaves

-In November 1847 four slaves escaped from the farm of Edward Gorsuch.
-The men reached Lancaster County Pennsylvania, just over the Maryland line, and found support among the local Quakers.
-They all found work as farmhands, and settled into the community of former slaves.
+In November 1847 four slaves escaped from the Maryland farm of Edward Gorsuch.
+The men reached Lancaster County, Pennsylvania, just over the Maryland line, and found support among the local Quakers.
+They all found work as farmhands, and settled into the community.

-Nearly two years later, Gorsuch receive a credible report that his slaves were definitely living in the area around Christiana, Pennsylvania.
-An informant, who criss-crossed the area as a traveling clock repairman, had obtained information about them.
+Nearly two years later, Gorsuch received a credible report that his slaves were definitely living in the area around Christiana, Pennsylvania.
+An informant, who infiltrated the area while working as a traveling clock repairman, had obtained information about them.

 The Standoff at Christiana

 The Gorsuch party, along with Henry Kline, a federal marshal, were spotted traveling in the countryside.
-The fugitive slaves had taken shelter in the home of William Parker, a former slave himself, who was something of the the leader of the local abolitionist resistance.
+The fugitive slaves had taken shelter in the home of William Parker, a former slave and a leader of the local abolitionist resistance.

-Within minutes neighbors, both black and white, began to appear.
+Within minutes, neighbors, both black and white, began to appear.
 And as the confrontation escalated, shooting began.
-Both sides fired weapons, and Edward Gorsuch was killed.
+Men on both sides fired weapons, and Edward Gorsuch was killed.
 His son was seriously wounded and nearly died.